 Departments and Colleges are responsible for creating and maintaining their own pages.
 Please keep information updated.

 Copyright laws apply to material on the WWW.
 Ensure that you have permission to use any material you publish from the copyright owner (which may or may not be the author or photographer concerned).
 Be aware that rights for web publication often need to be negotiated separately to rights for print publication.
 There may be a reproduction fee for use of text or photographs.
 Ensure that material is credited appropriately.
-See also the legal notice at www.ox.ac.uk/copyright.html, and link into it from your own pages, unless you have your own bespoke legal notice.
+See also the legal notice, and link to it from your own pages, unless you have your own bespoke legal notice.

 One person per department or college should have overall responsibility for the content of a website.